Pregnant people exposed to cancer-linked chemicals in household items, dyes: study

 The 171 participants came from California, Georgia, Illinois, New Hampshire, New York and Puerto Rico, according to the study.

-About 34 percent of them were white, 40 percent were Latina, 20 percent were Black, 4 percent were Asian and the remaining 3 percent were from other or multiple ethnicities.
+About 34% of them were white, 40% were Latina, 20% were Black, 4% were Asian and the remaining 3% were from other or multiple ethnicities.

-Levels of one of the aromatic amines, 3,4-dichloroaniline, were more than 100-percent higher among Black and Hispanic women in comparison to white women, the study found.
+Levels of one of the aromatic amines, 3,4-dichloroaniline, were more than 100% higher among Black and Hispanic women in comparison to white women, the study found.

 “It’s disconcerting that we continue to find higher levels of many of these harmful chemicals in people of color,” study co-senior author Jessie Buckley, an associate professor at Johns Hopkins Bloomberg School of Public Health, said in a statement.